botandrose/savagery/README.md

 # Savagery

 Ruthlessly sprite SVGs in your Rails app.
-Includes Ember helpers, too!

 ## Installation